By Attorney Phil Kavesh

 - The birth or adoption of a child or grandchild

-- A marriage, divorce (or pending one), or remarriage
+- Your or a child's marriage, divorce (or pending one), or remarriage

 - The loss of a loved one